Written and oral styles of English

 - a) The more formal a document is, the more it will use inanimate nouns (i.e. things, processes, ideas, rather than people) as the subjects of sentences.

-- b) The more formal language is, the more it is likely to use passive structures.
+- b) The more formal language is, the more frequently passive structures will be used.

-- c) The more formal language is, the more verbal nouns (i.e. nouns like development or creation ) it will use.
+- c) The more formal language is, the more verbal nouns (i.e. nouns like development or creation ) it will usewill be used.

 - d) The more formal a document is, the more words of Latin origin it will use.
 Examples: residence, contemplate